prabir227/ai_safety_api/README.md

 This project is a basic API service to manage AI safety incidents.
 It follows common backend development practices, such as using **Express.js** for handling HTTP requests and **MongoDB Atlas** for data persistence.
 The goal is to provide a simple, scalable API for managing AI safety incidents and to serve as a foundational part of **HumanChain's** AI safety efforts.

 ---

-Let me know if you need any further changes or additions to this README!